— On birds, birders and blackbirds —

 But this time something seemed different.

 It wasn’t just that they could fly.
 In those few moments, as I watched them going about their business with such competence, it struck me that this ability to fly thrusts them into a wholly different world to our own, an instantly accessible space free of the ground, but which is relatively narrow on an atmospheric scale, and which, vitally, is closed off to hostile, flightless animals, including humans, with our heavy bodies and lack of wings.
 It gives them the opportunity to scavenge and hunt quickly and efficiently, to survive and proliferate.
-Our planes, helicopters or trampolines really can’t compete when it comes to retreiving a single seed from a minute gap six feet in the air.
+Our planes, helicopters or trampolines really can’t compete when it comes to retrieving a single seed from a minute gap six feet in the air.
 In a few seconds birds can be on the other side of a field; if a cat pounces they can swiftly remove themselves.
-It’s a world we can touch but not enter.
-Or to put it another way, birds don’t have to walk everywhere.
+It’s a world we can wave an arm about in, but not enter.
+Or to put it all another way, birds don’t have to walk everywhere.
 They have literally raised their game up and away from most danger, and fast forwarded every action they perform by slipping through the air.
 And that is an amazing and beautiful thing, seen from our side of things.
-And it has helped make them evolutionarily immensely successful and incredibly varied.
+And it has helped make them, from an evolutionary point of view, immensely successful and incredibly varied.

 Occasionally I have dreams about flying; I have flown about all over the place, mainly above unknown landscapes, along strange roads and across wide open fields, two or three feet above the ground, belly down and facing forward.
 As soon as you doubt your ability to fly you sink to the ground.
 It is an act of pure belief and saves on bus fares.
 To be honest it’s more of a combined flight and hover, I suppose a bit like Superman.
 I have never felt a need for wings.